Daniel-Marynicz/BehatParallelExtension/README.md

 In first method you can configure unlimited workers with your php code.
 In second method if you want 16 workers then you must paste 16 elements in the array.

+### How to integrate this extension with symfony?

+TBD

 ### Usage